Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 4. Revisit Your “Why” Often for Motivation

-- Reflect on the changes you’ve noticed—calmer moods, clearer thinking, better sleep.
+Reflect on any changes you’ve noticed, such as calmer moods, clearer thinking, or better sleep.

-- Write your goals in a journal or on a note near your practice space.
+Then write your goals in a journal or place a simple reminder near your practice space.

 5. Track Your Progress